How do you know if you’re developing a substance use disorder?

 The withdrawal syndrome can be dangerous, so it is recommended that if you are experiencing the withdrawal syndrome you seek help at a medical detox facility.
 Sometimes the withdrawal symptoms are subtle and at other times they are more overt symptoms.

-The more of the addictive substance used over time, along with the frequency of use will determine if an individual experiences substance-related cues that will trigger the desire to seek more of the addictive substance.
+The more the addictive substance is used over time, along with the frequency of use will determine if an individual experiences substance-related cues that will trigger the desire to seek more of the addictive substance.
 Eventually, the individual will become driven by the reward of seeking the high associated with alcohol or drug use.

 The individual may experience elevated stress or withdrawals when the substance is not in their body which contributes to physical cravings as well as psychological cravings.
 When this progression begins the individual may experience more problems with thinking, decisions, and self-control.